 2. Electrical Needs

 Even if you aren’t harnessing power-hungry displays, you’ll need an electrical connection to power your devices and point of sale.
-This is far from a simple service to order.
+This is far from a simple trade show service to order.

 Start by taking an inventory of your electrical needs and the required wattage.
 This could include the number of chargers, LCD screens, computing devices, etc. A laptop device alone uses about 100 watts of power, while a 32 inch LCD screen requires 70 watts.
 On average, you’ll need 500 watts per power source, whereas a multilevel exhibit may require a 208-volt service.